 Startup & MVPBY RabIT software engineering · June 24, 2019

-Many of us dream about becoming self-made successes, entrepreneurs who can finally free themselves from their 9-5 jobs and turn their dreams into a reality.
+Many of us dream about becoming self-made successes, entrepreneurs to finally free ourselves from our 9-5 jobs and turn our dreams into a reality.
 Today, the internet is littered with success stories about people who have already made it big and became millionaires, hundred millionaires, billionaires even.

 The path to achieving breakout success sounds simple when you hear the story of someone who already has it all figured out.
 However, finding the right way is much harder if you are starting from scratch.
 A startling amount of entrepreneurs never achieve their ultimate goals.
-According to statistics, only 50% of new businesses make it until their 10th anniversary.
+According to statistics, only 30% of small businesses make it past their 10th anniversary.

-To improve the odds of success, more and more entrepreneurial journeys start out with a simple MVP.
+To improve the odds of success, more and more entrepreneurial journeys start out with a simple Minimum Viable Product (MVP).

 The term was introduced as one of the core principles of the lean startup methodology.

 An MVP is the initial version of your product that only has the core features that are essential to solving an existing problem for your prospective customers.
-Minimum Viable Products help you gather important feedback and estimate market interest from the earliest stages of your business.
+Your minimum viable product helps you gather important feedback and estimate market interest from the earliest stages of your business.
 More complex features are only added in later iterations, based on the received user feedback and the development of market demand.